GriffinPlus/mguard-config-tool/README.md

 The configured directories are created, if necessary and permissions allow that.
 Before the service can run, the base configuration file and the firmware files must be provided in the configured directories.
 If the base configuration is missing, the service will fail to start.
-If the firmware is missing, the generated packages will not contain any firmware files - only the merged configuration.
+If the sdcard template is missing, the generated packages will not contain any firmware files - only the merged configuration.

 ## Known Limitations